programminghistorian/jekyll/index.md

 If you wish to cite _The Programming Historian_ project, may we suggest the following:

-Afanador-Llach, Maria José, Antonio Rojas Castro, Adam Crymble, Víctor Gayol, Fred Gibbs, Caleb McDaniel, Ian Milligan, Evan Taparata, Amanda Visconti, and Jeri Wieringa, eds. _The Programming Historian_.
+Afanador-Llach, Maria José, Antonio Rojas Castro, Adam Crymble, Víctor Gayol, Fred Gibbs, Caleb McDaniel, Ian Milligan, Amanda Visconti, and Jeri Wieringa, eds. _The Programming Historian_.
 2nd ed., 2017. [http://programminghistorian.org/](http://programminghistorian.org/).

 Individual lesson citation formats are shown at the bottom of each tutorial.